data-psl/lectures2020/notebooks/02_sklearn/README.md

 This folder contains notebooks and other files associated with this [Scikit-learn](http://scikit-learn.org) tutorial.

-The following notebooks should be ran in order:
+The following notebooks should be ran in order in Colab/our your Python install

+Beware that you need to save a copy of your notebook after opening to be able to edit it !

 - [01 Preliminaries](https://colab.research.google.com/github/data-psl/lectures2020/blob/master/notebooks/02_sklearn/01-Preliminaries.ipynb)
 - [02.1 Machine learning intro](https://colab.research.google.com/github/data-psl/lectures2020/blob/master/notebooks/02_sklearn/02.1-Machine-Learning-Intro.ipynb)
 - [02.2 Basic Principles](https://colab.research.google.com/github/data-psl/lectures2020/blob/master/notebooks/02_sklearn/02.2-Basic-Principles.ipynb)